-Updated for 2021 should be considered the first option for everyone.
+Updated for 2021, this should be considered the first option for everyone.
 Available at any time and your own pace.
 Completion requirements: For less than 1,000 AU, work through the training only.
 More than 1,000 AU requires completing the training and passing the a 40-question online test (in lieu of the IDoA’s paper based test).
 The online test will be available until December 1, 2021.
 You can create an account and register for the online training using the link below ($40).

 Four webinars (virtual workshops) will be offered.
 These will have the same format as previous workshops.
 Registration is required ($40).
-You must attend the whole webinar (about 4 hours) to be eligible for your certificate.
-The attendance will be checked through the Zoom reports.
-Those with over 1,000 AU will be required to login and take the 40-question online test (in lieu of the IDoA’s paper-based test).
+You must attend the whole webinar (about 4 hours) to be eligible for your certificate and attendance will be checked through the Zoom reports.
+Those with over 1,000 AU will be required to login and take the 40-question online test in lieu of the IDoA’s paper-based test.
 A password for accessing the test site will be sent after attending the webinar.
-The links to register are below.

 Please note that due to increased health restrictions, we had to cancel our face-to-face workshops this year.
 If the COVID situation gets better, we will spend any effort to organize face-to-face workshops, but currently, we can only offer online training and webinars.
 Please check our website or Twitter account for updates.